mobify/mobify-code-style/swift/README.md

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):
+Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties or methods in closure expressions (as required by the compiler):

 ```swift
 class BoardLocation {